edgecase963/Alvaro/README.md

 ```

 When the chunk of code shown above is executed it will start a server on `localhost` (at port `8888`) and execute the `gotMessage` function when ever it receives data from a client.
 For every client that connects, the `newClient` function will be executed.

-Due to the fact that Alvaro uses asyncio, a lot of the event functions it will execute require the `async` tag with that block of code.

 Interchangeable functions for a server:
 * `lostClient(client)`